Brake Services & Repairs in Fresno, CA

 You hear a grinding noise coming from your car’s wheels but you have a busy day ahead.
 It can wait, right?
 Although it’s tempting to put it off brake service until a more convenient time, your safety is too important.
 Some of the first signs of brake trouble are grinding, squealing, and increased vibrations when you attempt to brake.
 Don’t ignore these signs; go online or call the Fresno location of Goodguys Tires & Auto Repair and make an appointment for our expert brake services as quickly as you can.

-Goodguys Offers Free Brake Inspections
+Goodguys Offers Free Brake Inspections in Fresno

 Our ASE-certified brake specialists will inspect your car’s brake system at our Fresno brake shop at no charge.
 Our thorough inspection will include: